Program Overview

 The Sloan School of Management at MIT aims “to develop principled, innovative leaders who improve the world and to generate ideas that advance management practice.”
-Administrators seek to accomplish this by offering cutting-edge classes and services, recruiting acclaimed faculty and fostering collaborative and educational efforts that involve students, alumni and business partners.
+Administrators strive to achieve this by offering cutting-edge classes and services, recruiting renowned faculty, and fostering collaborative and educational initiatives that engage students, alumni, and business partners.

-The rigorous coursework depends largely on a case-method approach mixed with lectures and team projects.
+The rigorous coursework relies heavily on a case-method approach, complemented by lectures and team projects.
 Many students find the first year’s “core” semester to be the most challenging.
-Despite (or because of) the intensity of the program, students find plenty of opportunities to socialize and bond outside of class.
-The school hosts weekly functions with various themes to encourage mixing and relationship building.
+Despite (or perhaps because of) the program’s intensity, students find numerous opportunities to socialize and bond outside of class.
+The school hosts weekly functions with various themes to encourage mixing and relationship-building.

 MIT’s hands-on approach is the perfect environment for creating revolutionary inventions, which is what the Entrepreneurship Center encourages.
-The Center helps students define and develop their ideas, and holds a $100K competition each year for the best new business plan.
+The Center helps students define and develop their ideas and hosts a $ 100,000 competition each year for the best new business plan.

 We asked the former MIT admissions officer on the Stacy Blackman Consulting team to profile what MIT Sloan seeks: